 At Mathscribe, we believe that every student should have access to the most educational use of technology possible.
 We therefore provide standards-driven interactive textbooks that utilize guided discovery, dynamic graphing, instant feedback, and adaptive exercises.
-Our curriculum works well in traditional classrooms, or in supplementary sessions or interventions.
+Our curriculum is designed for use in traditional classrooms, supplementary sessions, and interventions.

 We provide free interactive textbooks for Algebra 1 courses, and are expanding into general Grade 8 Mathematics.
 You can either browse these as a student sees them, or get a teacher’s overview of entire lessons and related Common Core standards.
 The best way to understand our approach quickly is to slide the sliders on the right controlling $y=ax^2+bx+c$, then click on one of the course links in the table below, then click on one of the lessons that you will see, and then answer a question or two.
 Or you can simply watch a short video below.

 |Common Core Algebra 1||Teacher View|

 |Common Core Algebra 1 - Grade 8 (Accelerated)|

 From a Teacher View, a teacher can sign in and then create a class gradebook.
 Students can then join the class using the My Classes link here or at the top right, and then the teacher can use either My Classes link to track students’ progress.
 You can see this in our sample gradebook.
 You can also see our detailed instructions for creating a gradebook.

 - Dynamic graphs vary under student control.

-- Learning is achieved by guided discovery, not rote memorization.
+- Learning is achieved through guided discovery, not rote memorization.

 - Students can learn at their own pace, alone or in small groups.

 - An unlimited number of adaptive exercises and hints are generated randomly.

-- Standards-driven curriculum leads to better outcomes and higher test scores.
+- Our standards-driven curriculum produces better outcomes and higher test scores.